ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 ### Extreme Diets Don't Work

 A lot of people go from eating all ultra-processed foods (chips, oreos, etc), and try to switch to a crazy strict diet.
-Inevitably they will quit because the human psyche can only tolerate so pain.
+Inevitably they will quit because the human psyche can only tolerate so much pain.
 And when they quit, they often relapse to a worse diet than they had before.
 This is the opposite of the desired outcome.

 The point is to use _moderation_.
 You can still have cookies and cake every once in a while, just not all the time.
 Don't let the perfect be the enemy of the good; any improvement to your diet is a positive outcome.
 One less sugar in your coffee.
 One less sweet-treat a week.
 Incremental progress is still progress.